 Jumbo vs. Conforming Loans

 Most mortgage loans are “conforming,” meaning they qualify for the best interest rates and longest terms and are eligible for sale to the government-sponsored mortgage entities, Fannie Mae and Freddie Mac.
-As of 2019, the borrowing ceiling for conforming loans in Vermont is $484,350.
-The New Hampshire limit is the same, except for Rockingham and Strafford Counties, where it is $688,500.
+For 2022, the borrowing ceiling, or maximum loan amount for conforming loans in Vermont is $647,200.
+The New Hampshire limit is the same, except for Rockingham and Strafford Counties, where it is $770,500.
 Remember, you can still buy a house with a higher purchase price than the conforming limit.
-You’d just need to make a large enough down payment to keep your mortgage principal within conforming range.
+You’d just need to make a large enough down payment to keep your mortgage loan amount within conforming range.

 For homebuyers who need to borrow more than the conforming limit, Union Bank is pleased to offer jumbo mortgages.
 These larger home loans are generally considered riskier by lenders, since they cannot be sold to Fannie Mae and Freddie Mac.
 Therefore, they typically come with a higher interest rate than a conforming loan.
 Jumbo loans can always be refinanced into conforming loans once enough of the principal has been paid off to drop below the mortgage loan amounts mentioned above.

 As part of our commitment to investing in Vermont and New Hampshire, Union Bank offers a convenient Build Loan for new home construction, renovations and additions, or small commercial buildings.
 Enjoy competitive rates on an eight-month term, with the possibility of a four-month renewal.